azhuge233/SysInfo-TGBot/README.md

 2. System service function requires the `systemctl` command.
 3. Now it's recommended to use the script as system service instead of adding `&` in CLI, since it has the `while True` part.
    - I added `while True` due to the unstable connection to *api.telegram.org* in my area, if you do not have this problem then delete it.
-4. Since cloud platforms are using virtual machine to provide service, the cpu core temperature function may not working if you are using VPS.
+4. Since cloud platforms are using virtual machine to provide service, the CPU core temperature function may not working if you are using VPS.
 This may leads to a bot polling failure and the script will sleep for 15s.
    - Prevent this by comment out the `res = get_CPU_Core_Temp()` line.